Bail / Bonds in Florida Criminal Cases – Setting or Reducing a Bond

 What if proof is evident and presumption is great, can I still get a bond?

 Even if the judge finds that proof of guilt is evident and the presumption of guilt is great, the judge still has the discretion to set a bond if he/she so desires.

 How do I get bail set or lowered?

 A defendant is entitled to argue for a bond, or in some instances, a lower or reduced bond.
 This does not happen automatically as the defendant must file a motion and have it heard by the judge.
 At that hearing, the judge will take all the factors into consideration, like ties to the community, danger to the community, risk of flight, as well as the defendant’s criminal history.
 Usually, a defendant only has one shot at asking a court to set or reduce a bond, so you want to make sure you give it your best shot the first time.
 If your evidence or witnesses are unavailable, it is always better to reset the hearing, rather than hope to convince a judge to set or reduce the bond without the proper evidence before him/her.

-If you or a loved one is incarcerated right now, and he/she has no bond or a high bond that is not affordable, call me today for a free consultation.
-You will speak directly with me and we can discuss how to get your loved one before the judge and argue for their release.
+If you or a loved one is incarcerated right now, and he/she has no bond or a high bond that is not affordable, call us today for a free consultation.
+You will speak directly with us, and we can discuss how to get your loved one before the judge and argue for their release.
 More importantly, we may be able to get your loved one released without having to post a monetary bond at all!
-Don’t wait, call now to speak with me directly about how I can get your loved one before a judge for a bond motion and after that, aggressively defend their criminal case.
-Call me now at (954) 764-1080.
+Don’t wait, call now to speak with us directly about how we can get your loved one before a judge for a bond motion and after that, aggressively defend their criminal case.
+Call us now at (954) 764-1080.